earthly/earthly/docs/cloud/overview.md

 ### Creating or joining an Earthly org

-An Earthly org allows you to share projects, secrets, satellites and pipelines with colleagues.
+An Earthly org allows you to share projects, secrets, and satellites with colleagues.
 To view the orgs you belong to, run:

 ```bash
 earthly org ls